 Purpose of the Old Testament Law

-One of the most common misconceptions in the Churches of Christ is the purpose of the Old Testament Law.
-Here it is assumed that as God gave the Israelites the Old Testament so that the people could know what they had to do get God to accept them, God has given us the New Testament.
+One of the most common misconceptions in the Church of Christ is the purpose of the Old Testament Law.
+Here it is assumed that as God gave the Israelites the Old Testament so that the people could know what they had to do to go to heaven, God has thus given us the New Testament.

-This view has led many to believe that God’s love and acceptance is directly proportional to their own moral and religious cooperation and obedience to the New Testament.
-And because of this, many believe that unless they can do everything right, they cannot be loved and accepted by God.
+This view has led many in the Church of Christ to believe that God’s love and acceptance is directly proportional to our own moral and religious obedience to the requirements of the New Testament.
+And because of this, many believe that unless a person does everything just right, they cannot be loved and accepted by God.

-However, the purpose of the Old Testament law was to make our sense of right and wrong more acute and to make us realize how much we are in need of a Savior.
+However, the purpose and ministry of the Old Testament law wasn't to save anyone, but to make our own sense of right and wrong more acute to make us understand how much we are in need of a Savior.

 But the Bible says that if we will place our faith and trust in Jesus Christ, that the very righteousness of Christ Himself is given to us.
 That is why Romans 3:31 says that by faith ‘we uphold the righteous requirements of the law,’ for the righteousness of Jesus is credited or imputed to us.